aeshirey/aeshirey.github.io/_posts/2020-12-23-arc-mutex-in-rust.md

 A quick example of how to share data across threads in Rust using a [`Mutex`](https://doc.rust-lang.org/std/sync/struct.Mutex.html).
 First, a quick explanation:

-Our data (`my_data`, below) is shared between multiple threads -- one thread might be updating it, another might want to read from it, yet another miht simultaneously try to update it from another entrypoint.
+Our data (`my_data`, below) is shared between multiple threads -- one thread might be updating it, another might want to read from it, yet another might simultaneously try to update it from another entrypoint.
 We only have one copy of the data, so we use [mutual exclusion](https://en.wikipedia.org/wiki/Lock_(computer_science)) to allow exactly one entity to gain access to it at a time.
 But the mutex itself can't be safely accessed across multiple, so we use [`Arc` -- atomically reference counted](https://doc.rust-lang.org/std/sync/struct.Arc.html) -- to proctor access to the mutex.

 Thus we have one copy of `my_data`, one Mutex wrapping it, and any number of fairly inexpensive Arcs\*.
 The entire code is here, and some brief explanation below:

 ```rust
 use std::thread;